Wedding Tuxedo Sizing Basics for Grooms

 Here's what to look for when you're sizing up a tux:

 - Tuxedo jacket: Your formalwear jacket should fit comfortably at the neck and shoulders and fasten easily.
-Try standing and sitting with it buttoned.
+Don't forget to move around in it buttoned while standing (you should unbutton while sitting)..

-- Tuxedo shirt: About a quarter-inch to a half-inch of your shirt's cuff should show below the jacket sleeve.
+- Tuxedo shirt: About a quarter-inch of your shirt's cuff should show below the jacket sleeve.
 It should fit comfortably at the neck, shoulders and waist.

-- Vest: Vest buttons should line up with your jacket front, and the vest should button comfortably across your chest.
+- Vest: Vest buttons should line up with your jacket front, and the vest should button comfortably across your chest with the bottom button left undone.
 The bottom should slightly overlap the trouser waistband.
-The suit vest's waist can usually be adjusted with a slide strap in the back.
+The vest's waist can usually be adjusted with a slide strap in the back.
 Consider a vest with a full back.
 When jackets come off during the reception, guests will see the real deal instead of a strap and the back of your shirt.

 - Trousers: These should button comfortably and feel good when you sit.
 The hem should break just over the tops of your shoes.

 - Bow tie: Always try on a bow tie before buying or renting one.
 It should fit snugly around your collar.
 (And if you're going with a self-tie, learn how to tie it!)